dfujim/SpreadsheetPlagiarism/README.md

 ## Automatic Setup (for unix beginners)

 The setup script is a little inelegant, but it should do the job.
-Here is how to put the file on the phas server (if you are not logged in directly on a machine in Henn203, then you can run this remotely), and run the script from linux or mac machines.
+If you are not logged in directly on a machine in Henn203, then this tutorial will walk you through how to send the file to the phas server and run the script remotely.
+If you are on a linux machine in Henn203, then skip steps 3 and 4.
+The tutorial will also show you how to run the script from linux or mac machines.

 1. Download the installation script